Err_tunnel_connection_failed: 7 Tested Ways to Fix It

 If you encounter a Chrome update error, check if the Google Update service is enabled on your PC.

-- Type Proxy settings and click this entry or press Enter.
+- Press Windows then type Proxy settings and press Enter.

 - Verify proxy settings at Automatic proxy setup or Manual proxy setup.